aburgool/demoweb/README.md

 Of course feel free to clone this project to avoid previous steps :-)

-The demoapp/templates/demoapp/base.html as the key, it will extend from admin:base.html and override some django template blocks, that's all !
+The demoapp/templates/demoapp/base.html is the key, it will extend from admin:base.html and override some django template blocks, that's all !

 enjoy !